Sage Homes – Privacy Notice

-SARs do not need to be made in writing but we encourage you to put the request in writing so there is no confusion about what you are asking for.
-We also ask that your written request be accompanied by proof of your address and identity.
-If you require specific information, it is helpful if this is clear in your request, for example, information from a particular time period or about a specific piece of correspondence.
+SARs need to be made in writing and we ask that your written request be accompanied by proof of your address and identity.
+If you require specific information, it is helpful if this is clear in your request, for example, information from a particular time period or about a specific correspondence.
 If someone is requesting information on your behalf, they will need written confirmation from you to show you consent for us to release this and proof of ID (both yours and theirs).

 We will provide a copy of the information requested free of charge.
 However, we can charge a ‘reasonable fee’ when a request is manifestly unfounded or excessive, particularly if it is repetitive.
 We may also charge a reasonable fee to comply with requests for further copies of the same information.

 We will seek to provide you with the information you have asked for within one month to provide you with the information requested, although in certain circumstances it may take longer to provide you with some or all of the information you have asked for and we will try to keep you updated about this as promptly as we can.